a13xp0p0v/kernel-build-containers/README.md

 The container returned 0
 Finish building the kernel
 Only remove the container id file:
-    Hey, we gonna use sudo for running the container Search "container.id" file in build output directory "/home/a13x/linux-stable/build_out/experiment__arm64__gcc-13" NO such file, nothing to do, exit
+    Search "container.id" file in build output directory "/home/a13x/linux-stable/build_out/experiment__arm64__gcc-13" NO such file, nothing to do, exit
 The finish_container.sh script returned 2